tomjoht/tomjoht.github.io/_posts/2022/5/2022-05-07-one-month-in-without-a-smartphone.md

 In other words, technologies like texting and email start off as substitutes for challenging scenarios (like the one I described).
 But then these technologies become the default rather than more in-person, real-time interactions because the substitutes take less emotional energy and effort.
 But they are diminished forms of communication.

 Perhaps I need to stop looking for ways to text from a flip phone and instead actually use the phone more.
 In short, to use my phone *as a phone*.
 (Seeing that last line as a revelation is astonishing.)
-I'm not great at phone conversations, I admit, but I shouldn't be looking for ways to text instead of use the phone.
-I imagine that, like all the other activities I've learned to enjoy (driving within an app, taking pictures with a real camera, etc.), speaking with other humans on the phone is something that will enrich my life more, if I but take the effort to do it.
+I'm not great at phone conversations, I admit, but I shouldn't be looking for ways to text instead of using the phone.
+I imagine that, like all the other activities I've learned to enjoy (driving within an app, taking pictures with a real camera, etc.), speaking with other humans on the phone is something that will enrich my life more, if I put in the effort to do it.

 ## Deeper doubts about technology